The Strange Case of Dr. Jekyll and Mr. Hyde (1968 film)

 The Strange Case of Dr. Jekyll and Mr. Hyde is a 1968 Canadian-American television film based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
 It was directed by Charles Jarrott, produced by Dan Curtis, and written by Ian McLellan Hunter.

 It was one of a series of adaptations of famous novels done by ABC.

+Plot

+The story follows respectable Dr. Henry Jekyll, who suggests to his colleagues that finding a means to separate the good and bad inherent in every human being, and eliminating the evil side, will help advance man's progress and survival.
+He has created a serum which he believes will accomplish this, but the very idea of it is rejected by his peers.

+Angered by the response, Jekyll decides to self-experiment, taking the untested serum.
+The results are disastrous, it unleashes an immoral, depraved alter ego, Edward Hyde, whose existence eventually leads to moral decay and unchecked violence.

+Hyde's presence becomes stronger and more frequent until Jekyll is trapped, realizing his hubris has created someone who may destroy him.